roshan-bajgain/Hello-Microverse/README.md

 # Hello Microverse

-> This is a project that I learned about linter, HTML and css
+> This is my first project in Microverse and the objective for this project to use linter, github flow,documentation of repo.
+I created Hello-Microverse repo, cloned into local machine and implemented those tools.

 ## Built With